ehhdang/AMEX-Default-Prediction/README.md

 The red line demoonstrates the default rate at 4%, which is a required metric for this data.
 Here it could use some improvement.
 Even then, a simpled untuned xgboost will be a difficult baseline to outperform for more advanced models:

-In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric, and we hope to achieve accuracy close to that.
-However, we will face some difficulties because the test data is not merely a random sample of the training data.
+In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric.
+One of the main difficulties is that the test data is not a random sample of the training data.
 The test data covers not only a separate set of customers, but also a different time period.

-Our initial results show the M score around 0.71 in the validation set and we hope this score will be reflected in the test set as well.
-This will need to be improved to reach state of the art performance.
+Our initial results show the M score around 0.78 in the validation set and we hope this score on the test set will be close to this.
+There is still a few improvements that need to made to reach state of the art performance.

 ## References
 1. [Machine Learning: Challenges, Lessons, and Opportunities in Credit Risk Modelling](https://www.moodysanalytics.com/risk-perspectives-magazine/managing-disruption/spotlight/machine-learning-challenges-lessons-and-opportunities-in-credit-risk-modeling)